MaastrichtU-IDS/dsri-documentation/README.md

 The documentation website at [dsri.maastrichtuniversity.nl](https://dsri.maastrichtuniversity.nl/) is automatically updated by a [GitHub Action](/actions) at each push to this `master` branch.

-## Contribute
+## 📝 Contribute

 Contributions are welcome!
-See the [guidelines to contribute to the website 👨‍💻](https://dsri.maastrichtuniversity.nl/docs/contribute).
+See the [guidelines to contribute to the website](https://dsri.maastrichtuniversity.nl/docs/contribute).

 ### Edit documentation pages